Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you’re self-employed, you’ll need to provide additional documents and meet special eligibility requirements to receive approval.
 Rejected applications will have a negative impact on your credit file, so you want to conduct the necessary research to improve your chances of approval in the first place.

-If you do your research beforehand to ensure you’ve met the eligibility requirements and have the necessary documents, you’ll increase your approval chances on your credit card application.
+If you do your research beforehand to ensure you’ve met the eligibility requirements and have the necessary documents, you’ll increase your chances of approval before making an application.

 Applying for several cards in a short time period

 If you’ve applied for a card and been rejected, don’t apply for another one straight away, as this will put a dent in your credit file.
 Instead, do some research to establish why you weren’t accepted.
 If you didn’t have all of the correct documents, make sure you have all of the most recent versions of them when you apply again in a few months.
 If you were rejected because of your credit history, you can start improving your credit file to increase your chances of approval next time.